nomanbplmp/Design-Patterns-with-Kubernetes/README.md

      - Request Splitting

 3. **Adapter Pattern**

       In the adapter pattern, the
       adapter container is used to modify the interface of the application container so that it conforms to some predefined interface that is expected of all applications.
 For exam‐ ple, an adapter might ensure that an application implements a consistent monitoring interface.
 Or it might ensure that log files are always written to stdout or any number of other conventions.

       Application of Adapter pattern:

     - Normalized Monitoring
     - Normalized Logging
     - Inbout/Outbound message Converter

+ 4. **Serving Pattern**

+      Kubernetes conatiner providing specialized services to other services in cluster.

+       Application:
+      - Stateless or statefull microservice
+      - Shareded caching
+      - Ssl termination
+      - Leader election